guptv93/guptv93.github.io/_linear_algebra/eigen_svd.md

 $$

 Remember, that if we want to find the projection of $\bt{p}$ on $\bt{a}$, we multiply $\bt{p}$ by the matrix $\frac{\bt{a}\bt{a}^T}{\bt{a}^T\bt{a}}$. $\bt{q_1}\bt{q_1}^T$ is the projection matrix for $\bt{q_1}$ as it is a unit vector.
 Also, all the columns of a projection matrix are scaled versions of the same vector.
 Thus a projection matrix is a rank one matrix!
 And from the equation above, every symmetric matrix can be decomposed as a linear combination of perpendicular projection
-(rank one) matrix!
+(rank one) matrices!
 This is known as the Spectral Theorem.

-**Property (without proof): **Number of positive/negative eigenvalues for symmetric matrices can be determined from the signs of the pivots.
-The number of positive eigenvalues is the same as the number of positive pivots.
+**Property (without proof):** Number of positive/negative eigenvalues for symmetric matrices can be determined from the signs of the pivots.
+The number of positive eigenvalues is the same as the number of positive pivots (in the upper triangular form).

 **Positive Definite Matrix:** A positive definite matrix is a symmetric matrix for which all eigenvalues are positive.
 A good way to tell if a matrix is positive definite is to check that all its pivots are positive.